 I studied Spanish and Latin American Studies at Nottingham and King’s College, London, before teaching at universities in London and then at the University of Leeds (2006-2011).
 Since 2011, I have been the tutorial fellow in Spanish at St Catherine’s, with responsibility for Spanish at St John’s.
-In 2016 I became Professor of Spanish American Literature.
+In 2016 I was named Professor of Spanish American Literature.

 My research centres on contemporary poetry and film in Latin America.
-I have recently published a translation of Cristian Aliaga’s The Foreign Passion (Influx Press, London) and edited, with Jordana Blejmar (Liverpool University) a special edition of Bulletin of Hispanic Studies dedicated to new Argentine poetry.
-I am currently completing a book on poetry and public space in Argentina since the 1990s.
+Some of my publications include Politics and Public Space in Contemporary Argentine Poetry: The Lyric and the State (2016); a translation of Cristian Aliaga’s The Foreign Passion (Influx Press, London); and, edited with Jordana Blejmar (Liverpool University) a special edition of Bulletin of Hispanic Studies dedicated to new Argentine poetry.
+I am an editor of Journal of Latin American Cultural Studies.